-Feel the rush of being a contestant in your own game show event to activity.
+Feel the rush of being a contestant in your own game show event.
 With many formats to choose from, we’ll work with you to come up with a game show experience that is sure to be talked about for years to come.
 Whether you are planning a team building or corporate event, Fun-Tastic Promotions is the right choice for you.

 Game Show Gallery